 Photo by Tom Grill

-With artworks in the collections of connoisseurs as well as museums, including the Smithsonian, she is a National Endowment for the Arts (NEA) Individual Artist grant and Vermont Studio Center. residency recipient.
+With artworks in the collections of connoisseurs as well as museums, including the Smithsonian and SFMoMA, I am a National Endowment for the Arts (NEA) Individual Artist and Vermont Studio Center Civil Society Institute Fellowship Residency grant recipient.